BenciR/Eraani-Godwin-SmashingMagazine-heatmap/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Collaborative Project: Newyork times clone
+# Collaborative Project: Smashing Magazine heat map

 > This is a microverse student project for working with hierarchy of elements